South African Medical Association

 The South African Medical Association (SAMA) is a non-statutory, professional association for public- and private-sector medical practitioners in South Africa.
-Registered as a nonprofit organization, it acts as a trade union for its public-sector members.
-It is affiliated with the Congress of South African Trade Unions.
+Registered as a nonprofit organization, it provides professional development services for medical professionals as well as engaging in public health advocacy.

-Membership is voluntary, with some 70% of doctors in South Africa currently registered as members.
+Membership is voluntary, and the organization reports about 13,000 registered doctors.
 The head office is situated in Pretoria.

 History

-On 21 May 1998, the association was established from a merger between the Medical Association of South Africa, founded in 1927, and the Progressive Doctors' Group.
+On 21 May 1998, the association was established from a merger between the Medical Association of South Africa, founded in 1927, and the National Medical and Dental Forum.

 In 1999, it became affiliated with the National Medical Alliance, along with the South African Medical and Dental Practitioners, Society of Dispensing Family Practitioners, Family Practitioners Association, Dispensing Family Practitioners Association, and the Eastern Cape Medical Guild.

 In 2022, its chairwoman, Angelique Coetzee, stated in a radio interview that admission processes at medical schools are highly politicized and that medical faculties implement race quotas.
 After she apologized for her statements and resigned as chairwoman, Dirk Hermann of Solidarity reiterated that race-based admission processes were explicitly included in admission policies, and stated that these were detrimental to white students and health care.